omrinjfrog/Football-Teams/README.md

 npm start
 ```

-4. After the exeution is completed you can view the application in the following URL:
+4. After the execution is completed you can view the application in the following URL:
 ```
 http://localhost:3000
 ```